mirovarga/bl/README.md

 ## Generating HTML Files

-To generate the HTML files for a blog `cd` to the blog's directory and use the `build` command:
+To generate the HTML files for a blog, `cd` to the blog's directory and use the `build` command:

 ```